paul-pias/Object-Detection-and-Distance-Measurement/README.md

 ```
 or please follow the instructions from [Pytorch](https://pytorch.org/)
 #### For installing the "win32com.client" which is Text-to-Speech module for windows you have follow this
-First open the cmd as an administrator, then run
+First, open the cmd as an administrator, then run
 ``` python
    $ python -m pip install pywin32
    #After installing, open your Python shell and run